The Value of Vintage Star Wars Action Figures

-I have taken the time to look through a number of reputable sites and I am able to give you a general overview of what you can expect to pay or receive if you decide to trade.
+I have taken the time to look through a number of reputable sites and I am able to give a general overview of what you can expect to pay or receive if you decide to trade.
 My one piece of advice is, if you have a mint condition vintage vehicle or action figure get it valued by an expert just for peace of mind, especially when it comes to insurance.
-To replace your collectibles can get ridiculously expensive and tracking them down is a hard and time consuming task..Also, some home insurance policies might not pay out on collectables unless they are appraised.
+To replace your collectables can get ridiculously expensive and tracking them down is a hard and time consuming task..Also, some home insurance policies might not pay out on collectables unless they are appraised.

 You may pick it up for under £5.00 depending on if it's highly desired.
 At this price, you should expect it to be well used.
 As Luke is the main character a lot of people would have had him so his value will never go through the roof.
 All the original trilogy Luke figures are effectively the same.
 You will notice some figures have him wearing a glove over his mechanical arm (Empire Strikes Back/Return of the Jedi era).
-This variation starts to increase the price but not by much!
+This variation starts to increase the price but not by a huge amount.